-- (a) By a person other than one of its employees, contractors, or designees who has been identified to the department as authorized by the manufacturer to operate the manufacturer's autonomous vehicle, to operate one of its autonomous vehicles. - (b) By a person not licensed to operate the appropriate class of vehicle to operate one of its autonomous vehicles. - (eb) By a person who does not meet the requirements of Section 227.2034 of this Article. - (dc) Except as provided in section 227.38, when When the an autonomous vehicle test driver is not seated in the vehicle's driver seat and either: monitoring its operations and able to take over physical control of the vehicle; or, in physical control of the vehicle in the event of an autonomous technology failure or other emergency. - (ed) When the manufacturer does not have in effect evidence or proof of financial responsibility as required by Vehicle Code section 38750 and these regulations and as required by Division 7 (commencing with Section 16000) of the Vehicle Code. - (\underline{fe}) When the Manufacturer's Testing Permit is revoked, suspended, expired, or otherwise not in full force and effect. - (f) When members of the public that are not employees, contractors, or designees are charged a fee to ride in the vehicle, or the manufacturer receives compensation for providing a ride to the members of the public.
+- (a) By a person other than one of its employees, contractors, or designees who has been identified to the department as authorized by the manufacturer to operate the manufacturer's autonomous vehicle. - (b) By a person who does not meet the requirements of Section 227.34 of this Article. - (c) Except as provided in section 227.38, when an autonomous vehicle test driver is not seated in the vehicle's driver seat and monitoring its operations and able to take over physical control of the vehicle in the event of an autonomous technology failure or other emergency. - (d) When the manufacturer does not have in effect evidence or proof of financial responsibility as required by Vehicle Code section 38750 and these regulations and as required by any other insurance obligation required by law. - (e) When the Manufacturer's Testing Permit is revoked, suspended, expired, or otherwise not in full force and effect. - (f) When members of the public that are not employees, contractors, or designees are charged a fee to ride in the vehicle, or the manufacturer receives compensation for providing a ride to the members of the public. - (g) When members of the public are charged a fee or the manufacturer receives compensation for transporting property in motortrucks as defined in Section 227.28 of this article.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
-Reference: Sections 16000 and 38750, Vehicle Code.

-§227.5228.
-Vehicles Excluded from Testing and Deployment.

-- (a) The following vehicles shall not be approved for testing or deployment as autonomous vehicles on public roads: - (1) Trailers as defined in Vehicle Code section 242 (camp trailer), section 324 (fifth-wheel travel trailer), and section 635 (trailer coach). - (2) Motorcycles as defined in Vehicle Code section 400.
+- § 227.28.
+Vehicles Excluded from Testing and Deployment. - (a) The following vehicles shall not be approved for testing or deployment as autonomous vehicles on public roads:

-- (3) Motor vehicles with interstate operating authority pursuant to Vehicle Code sections 8050 through 8058. - (4) A vehicle with a gross vehicle weight rating of 10,001 or more pounds. - (5) Vehicles described in Vehicle Code sections 31309 and 34500.
+- (1) Trailers as defined in Vehicle Code section 242 (camp trailer), section 324 (fifth-wheel travel trailer), and section 635 (trailer coach). - (2) Motorcycles as defined in Vehicle Code section 400. - (3) Motor vehicles with interstate operating authority pursuant to Vehicle Code sections 8050 through 8058. - (4) A vehicle with a gross vehicle weight rating of 10,001 or more pounds. - (5) Vehicles described in Vehicle Code sections 31309 and 34500, excluding motortrucks as defined in Vehicle Code section 410 with a gross vehicle weight rating of less than 10,001 pounds. - (b) A permit to test or deploy autonomous vehicles is not a substitute for and does not replace any other license or permit requirement that may be necessary for a manufacturer's intended operation of vehicles on public roads.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
-Reference: Sections 242, 260, 324, 400, 635, 8050 through 8058 and 38750, Vehicle Code.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Reference: Sections 242, 260, 324, 400, 410, 635, 8050-8058 and 38750, Vehicle Code.